Glistix/book/src/getting-started/basic-usage.md

 1. Use the `glistix new NAME` command to create a new Glistix project.
     - This command will set (almost) everything up for you, including initialize a Git repository, initialize the project structure (`gleam.toml`, `src/`, `test/` etc.), prepare essential `*.nix` files, and even clone Glistix's standard library to `external/stdlib` as a Git submodule (this is a workaround which is currently needed while we don't have Git dependencies!).

-    - Note that we currently **do not generate a GitHub Actions CI workflow file**.
-We'd love a contribution to get this going!
+    - We also **generate a default GitHub Actions CI workflow file** which tries to build your project through `flake.nix`.
+You can add `--skip-github` to `glistix new` to opt out of the creation of this file (or just delete it).

 2. You can edit `src` to customize the Gleam code, as well as edit `gleam.toml` to your liking.